FlyGuyRy/Dune-card-game/README.md

 # dune-test-game

-This is modified from the Star Wars Homework Solution.

-Basic JS
+This is a simple card battle game using JavaScript